savertm/Block-Dependent-Losses-for-Multi-Exit-Networks/README.md

 * PyTorch 1.12.0
 * CUDA 11.6

-You can install all necessary packages from requirements.txt (or you can use environment.yml in the official code of MSDNet)
+You can install all necessary packages from requirements.txt (or you can use environment.yml in the official code of MSDNet).

 ```
 pip install -r requirements.txt